snow-w2525/my-launcher/README.md

 # My Launcher

-- You can easily launch apps that you often use.
+- You can easily launch apps that "I" often use.

-## What I have implemented.
+## What I have already implemented.

 - Add Excel, Word, PowerPoint, VS Code for Windows and Mac.
 - Add search function.